sj239/hello-world/README.md

 # hello-world
-My first Github Repository
+My first Github Repository.
-Finally, I have got round to exploring the potential of GitHub Fan of geese
+Finally, I have got round to exploring the potential of GitHub.
+Fan of geese.